 Are Floating Homes A Good Investment?

-Looking to buy a floating home as an investment?
-There are some things you should consider before you do.
 While floating homes can appreciate in value, they can take longer to sell.
 It’s a unique home and not every buyer is looking for alternative living.

 Is A Floating House Right For Me?